MonirSaikat/MonirSaikat/posts/introduction-to-codeigniter.md

 RewriteRule ^(.*)$ index.php/$1 [L]
 ```
 ## Views
 From controller's method instead of echoing something let's return a html view.
-Inside your `views` folder create `pages` folder and add page called `home.php` and add write some html tags inside the file.
+Inside your `views` folder create `pages` folder and add a page called `home.php` and write some html tags inside the file.

-After adding file, go to your pages controller and change the content to the following:
+After adding the file, go to your pages controller and change the content to the following:
 ```php
 public function index() {
 	$data['title'] = 'Home Page';